adform/adform-ios-sdk/README.md

 Therefore, if you were setting key values to banners using older sdk you need to update it.
 You can use two methods to do it:
  1. Create an NSArray with AFKeyValue objects and set it to the banner.
- 2. Use "AFKeyValuesFromNSDictionary()" function to convert a NSDictionary with key values that you used to set to the banner, to to NSArray with AFKeyValue objects and set it to the banner.
+ 2. Use "AFKeyValuesFromNSDictionary()" function to convert a NSDictionary with key values that you used to set to the banner, to NSArray with AFKeyValue objects and set it to the banner.

 You can find an example [here](https://github.com/adform/adform-ios-sdk/wiki/Adding-key-value-pairs).